Zita Johann: Early life

-A German-speaking Banat Swabian, Zita Johann was born Elisabeth Johann in the village of Deutschbentschek (near Timișoara), Austria-Hungary.
+A German-speaking Banat Swabian, Zita Johann was born Elizabeth Johann in the village of Deutschbentschek (near Timișoara), Austria-Hungary.
 The village is now part of Romania.
+Johann left her home and moved to the U.S. when she was about 7 years old.
 Her father, a hussar officer named Stefan Johann, emigrated with his family to the United States in 1911.